Andrewjportal/Andrewjportal.github.io/_posts/2019-02-22-Catboosterization.md

 ### Evaluation
 The data set is imbalanced with approvals to rejections at 16 to 1.
-Accuracy would be a poor evaluation metric (predicting approval everytime score 94%) and since the Kaggle competition used Roc-Auc score, I will as well.
+Accuracy would be a poor evaluation metric (predicting approval everytime would score 94%) and since the Kaggle competition used Roc-Auc score, I will as well.
 #### Roc-Auc Score
 > In place of accuracy, the metrics of precision and recall are used.
-They measure false positives and false negative respectively (TP/(TP+FP), TP/(TP+FN) ).
+They measure false positives and false negative respectively (TP/(TP+FP),TP/(TP+FN) ).
 There is a natural tradeoff between these metrics.
 If you want minimize false positives, assign everything to the negative class and vice versa.
 ROC curve(receiver operating characteristic curve) plots this trade off.
 Then we compute the AUC (area under curve) and we have the Roc-Auc Score, which measures the overall model performance across precision and recall.

 The best submissions scored around .92 Roc-Auc score.
 If the model always predicted approve, the Roc-Auc would be .85.
 To evaluate Catboost, a score around .92 would be very good and .85 would be poor.

 ## Performance
 Right out of the box, Catboost had ROC-AUC score of around .89.
 I know we can do better.
 Yet performing a grid search did not produce higher scores.
-This grid search was not exhaustive.
 Catboost, has a lot of machinery under the hood that will select for optimal parameters.
 A full grid search across all parameters would likely be redundant and I believe why I couldn't break the .89 threshold.
 However, I noticed diversity in the confusion matrices.
 This indicated the models were producing different results despite similar scores.
 This indicated potential for ensembling.

 >Ensembling basically means combining models together.
 Models with significant diversity tend to produce better results, the intuition being variances and biases of individual models are balanced against each other.
 Models can be assembled via a voting system, max voting, average voting and weighted voting.
 Another method is stacking, which takes the output of one model feeds into another.
 Boosted models are already stacked.
 Catboost's algorithm will continuously add trees until model performance stops improving, so I don't think there is much to gain with additional stacking.
 Ensembling via voting is the path forward here.